Workplace Injury

-The safety and health of every employee is a high priority.
+The safety and health of every UTSA employee is a high priority.
 Employees are expected to take responsibility for performing work in accordance with safe standards and practices.
 Safety and health are achieved through teamwork.
-We all must work together in promoting safety, health and taking reasonable measures to ensure safe working conditions exist.
+We all must work together to promote health and safety and take reasonable measures to ensure safe working conditions.

 UTSA’s Workers' Compensation Insurance is specifically designed to provide medical benefits, and in some cases, financial payments, if you suffer a work-related injury or occupational illness.
-For an injury or illness to be work related, it has to originate while you are engaged in the work your job requires you to do for the university.
-All employees whose names appear on the payroll of the university are covered under the program at no personal expense.
-This coverage includes student and wage employees.
+For an injury or illness to be work-related, it must originate while you are engaged in the work your job requires you to do for the university.
+All paid employees of the university are covered under the program at no personal expense.
+This coverage includes students and wage employees.

 Reporting an Injury

 1. Notify your supervisor immediately, no matter how minor the injury may seem.
-If necessary, report unsafe working conditions to your supervisor or to us at (210) 458-5250.
+If necessary, report unsafe working conditions to your supervisor or to the Office of Safety and Risk Management at 210-458-5250.

-3. Complete and sign the Network Acknowledgement form using your physical home address (No P.O.
+3. Complete and sign the Network Acknowledgement form using your physical home address (no P.O.
 Box).
 Work with your employer to determine if you live in a network covered service area.
-You will find a list of covered counties using the IMO link and instructions below.
+You will find a list of covered counties using the Injury Management Organization (IMO) link and instructions below.

 • Select a treating physician from the network if you live in a covered service area: